 5. Cool, Calm and in Control

 The word, “controlling” has taken on a negative connotation when it comes to being a successful small business owner.
-While no one like a micromanager, in our litigious times, it’s often necessary for a successful small business owner to maintain control over the day-to-day operations to ensure things are being run in a way that is keeping with the mission and vision of the company.
+While no one likes a micromanager, in our litigious times, it’s often necessary for a successful small business owner to maintain control over the day-to-day operations to ensure things are being run in a way that is keeping with the mission and vision of the company.

-Additionally, it’s important to be mindful when choosing potential business partners and hiring for your start up or small business, should you choose to go that route.
-Consider their temperament: when problems arise, will you be able to work towards a solution together or will there only be greater conflict?
+Additionally, it’s important to be mindful when choosing potential business partners and hiring for your start-up or small business, should you choose to go that route.
+Consider their temperament: when problems arise, will you be able to work towards a solution together or will there only be a greater conflict?
 Do their goals support yours, or do will they have their own agenda?
 Again, we are back to listening to your gut instincts.

 Embarking on being a small business owner takes guts, intuition, creativity, and humility.
 If you can work through your fears, trust your gut, think outside the box and ask for help, you are well-positioned to be a successful small business owner!
-And, how knows, perhaps some day the pupil will become the master and you will then have the privilege of mentoring the next generation of entrepreneurs.
+And, how knows, perhaps one day the pupil will become the master and you will then have the privilege of mentoring the next generation of entrepreneurs.
 As anyone who has experienced success will tell you: it’s important to send the elevator back down.